kdrag0n/pyrobud/README.md

 This was chosen because it makes development much easier, due to f-strings and typing.

 # Installation
-Simply run `pip3 install -u requirements.txt`.
+Simply run `pip3 install -r requirements.txt`.
 This installs all the dependencies.

 # Usage
 Copy config.toml.sample to config.toml and edit it to your liking.